 Dominique, who has a B.Sc, M.Sc. and Ph.D in Computer Science, was a computer science professor at Vancouver Island University for many years.
 He also served for many years as a member of the BC College Pension Board.
-He also served as a member of the BC Municipal Pension Board.
+He has also served as a member of the BC Municipal Pension Board and the board of the BC Investment Management Corporation.
 He left his full time position at Vancouver Island University in 2014 to take on a role as a senior advisor to the BC College, Public Service and Teachers' Pension Boards.

 Dominique started working for the BC Nurses' Union in 2018 where he is now the Director, Pensions, Benefits and Special Projects.
 Dominique is also a lawyer and has practiced law part time since 2004.
+He is also a member of the Association of Canadian Pension Managements' BC Regional Council.

 In addition, Dominique has found a natural fit in assisting other Boards.
-He's a past Board member of Vancouver Island University, the Cowichan Valley Branch of the Canadian Mental Health Association, and the University of Victoria.
+He's a past Board member of Vancouver Island University, the Cowichan Valley Branch of the Canadian Mental Health Association, Esquimalt Neighbourhood House Society and the University of Victoria.
 Dominique also generously volunteers his skills and expertise by providing pro bono legal services for various Island community organizations.